gravitational/teleport/docs/5.0/kubernetes-access.md

       kubeconfig_file: /secrets/kubeconfig
     ```

 ## Migrating Pre-5.0 Teleport clusters

 In release 5.0, Teleport has changed the [Kubernetes
 integration](kubernetes-ssh.md) to improve configuration and user experience.
 These changes are backwards compatible and there is no _required_ migration.

 However, to get the most out of Teleport, you should consider migrating as
 described below.
 The main changes in 5.0 are:

 - New `kubernetes_service` configuration section in `teleport.yaml`, decoupled
   from `proxy_service`

 - Support for multiple Kubernetes clusters per Teleport cluster (replaces the
   need to use [Trusted Clusters](admin-guide.md#trusted-clusters) to achieve this)

 - RBAC support for Kubernetes clusters

+!!! note

-Important note: `proxy_service` with an open port for Kubernetes requests is
+    `proxy_service` with an open port for Kubernetes requests is
     still required.
 A proxy is always the public-facing gateway into the Teleport
     cluster, acting as an authentication point and a connection router.

 Please follow our [Teleport 5.0 Migration Guide](kubernetes-5.0-migration.md)

 ## Teleport Kubernetes Service

 By default, the Kubernetes integration is turned off.
-Enable the integrationin the `/etc/teleport.yaml` config file:
+Enable the integration in the `/etc/teleport.yaml` config file:

 ```yaml
 # snippet from /etc/teleport.yaml: